Grand Teton National Park: Park management

+Expansion

+As of 2010, 110 privately owned property inholdings, many belonging to the state of Wyoming, are located within Grand Teton National Park.
+Efforts to purchase or trade these inholdings for other federal lands are ongoing and through partnerships with other entities, $10 million is hoped to be raised to acquire private inholdings by 2016.

 In December 2016 the Antelope Flats Parcel consisting of 640 acre (owned by the State of Wyoming as part of state school trust lands) was purchased and transferred to Grand Teton National Park.
-The purchase price amounted to 46 million dollars ($23 million allocated from the Land and Water Conservation Fund and the last $23 million was raised in private funds from 5,421 donors).
-The proceeds of the sale will benefit Wyoming Public Schools.
-Grand Teton National Park is still in negotiations for the purchase of the Kelly Parcel which totals an additional 640 acres from Wyoming.
+The purchase price amounted to $46 million ($23 million allocated from the Land and Water Conservation Fund and the last $23 million was raised in private funds from 5,421 donors).
 Moulton Ranch Cabins, a 1 acre inholding along the historic Mormon Row was sold to the Grand Teton National Park Foundation in 2018.

 In 2020 the National Park Service in partnership with the Conservation Fund acquired a 35 acre parcel located within Grand Teton National Park.
 This parcel is located near the Granite Canyon Entrance Station.

+The 640 acre was offered by the state of Wyoming in order to fund schools.
+Located on a migration route for pronghorn, mule deer, elk and other species, the parcel is at the mouth of the Gros Ventre River Valley.
+The National Park Service could only acquire the land at its appraised value, leaving charitable organizations to cover the higher sale price demanded by Wyoming legislators.
+The Wyoming Board of Land Commissioners approved the sale which was completed at the end of 2024.